Paola Prestini: Career

 Of her recent works which focus on the voice, Aging Magician represents her penchant for long process, interdisciplinary work that she self initiates and co-produces.
 Of Aging Magician, Anthony Tommasini of the New York Times stated that "[Prestini’s] choral writing is ethereal, unfolding in long-spun lines and chantlike phrases.
 Yet there are complex stretches of cluster chords that the choristers sing with precision."
 The Boston Globe called her opera Gilgamesh "an enchanted exploration of the eternal mysteries….[Prestini's] atmospheric but tuneful music for 'Gilgamesh' inhabited an indie-opera rainforest of its own…" and The Boston Music Intelligencer said of it "It sparkles, both literally and figuratively…Her melodies entice and speak of a modern, yet accessible flare…it holds its intensity with valor through its end."
 Upcoming large scale work include a new installment of the River Project with filmmaker Murat Eyuboglu (filmmaker of the Colorado) based on the Amazon, which currently won a 2017 NEA award, and Two Oars, a new opera with Robert Wilson, and the cellist Jeffrey Zeigler.

+Her two-act opera Edward Tulane received its world premiere on October 8, 2022, by the Minnesota Opera at the Ordway Center for the Performing Arts in Saint Paul.
+The libretto by Mark Campbell is based on the 2006 novel The Miraculous Journey of Edward Tulane by Kate DiCamillo about a toy rabbit who has been separated from his family.
+The production was conducted by Lidiya Yankovskaya, and the title role was sung by tenor Jack Swanson.
+A recording has been released.